 We have already discussed some of the most common crimes committed in California, but juvenile offenders tend to violate different laws than their adult counterparts.
-Here are some of the most common charges San Diego juvenile defense lawyers are asked to fight in court.
+Here are some of the most common charges seen in juvenile courts in San Diego.

 Teens have always resorted to violence and threats to handle conflicts, but with increasing anti-bully awareness, the number of arrests for assault and battery have gone up over the last few years.

 Many teens shoplift whether to prove themselves to friends, feel a thrill or to actually just get their hands on something they can’t afford.
 Like all forms of theft and fraud, shoplifting can be charged as petty theft or grand theft based on the value of the merchandise stolen.
-If a minor steals over $950 worth of property, he or she can face felony or misdemeanor charges and a San Diego juvenile defense attorney may be able to help you get the charges reduced to a misdemeanor.
+If a minor steals over $950 worth of property, he or she can face felony or misdemeanor charges.
+A good attorney may be able to help you get the charges reduced to a misdemeanor.

 While California just legalized marijuana use and possession, it is still illegal for minors under 21 to use or purchase.
 Of course, all other illegal drugs are still illegal for minors to use as well.